 Everything a restaurant needs to start a catering business

-Longtime readers know that I am a firm believer in restaurant catering.
-Not only do restaurants have a built-in catering clientele in their customer base, they have all the resources – food, equipment, staff- for catering potential big and small events.
+Not only do restaurants have a built-in catering clientele in their customer base, but they also have all the resources – food, equipment, staff- for catering potential big and small events.
 Restaurant catering offers you a chance to increase both your sales and your customer base.
 People already love your food, so why not capitalize on that and offer catering services as well?
-To help readers get started, I’ve put together a quick guide to restaurant catering.
+To get started, follow this quick guide to restaurant catering.

 There are four basic rules every restaurant should follow when offering catering services.
 They include: